 1. Heat oven to 180°C/160°C (if fan assisted) then grease and line the bases of 2 x 9-inch cake tins.

 2. Make the custard first as it needs to be completely chilled.
-Place all the ingredients, except the vanilla essence in a large pan and bring to a gentle to the boil, whisking all the time, until the chocolate has melted and you have a nice thick custard.
-It will take about 6 or so to get to this point.
+Place all the ingredients, except the vanilla essence in a large pan and bring to a gentle boil, whisking all the time, until the chocolate has melted and you have a nice thick custard.
+It will take about 8 mins or so to get to this point.

 3. Remove from the heat and stir in the vanilla essence before scraping the custard into a wide, shallow bowl.
 Cover the surface with cling film, so that a skin doesn’t form and then set aside to chill for at least 2 hrs or until cold and set.
 I popped mine in the fridge after the first hour.

-4. Melt the butter in the microwave and then beat in the oil, buttermilk, coffee and eggs.
+4. Melt the butter in the microwave and then beat in the oil, buttermilk, coffee, eggs and vanilla essence.
 In a large bowl, whisk the dry ingredients together.

 5. Tip in the wet ingredients into the dry ones and mix until smooth.
 Divide the batter between the prepared tins and bake for ±25 minutes (cooking time will depend on your oven), I would check it after about 22 minutes.
 Bake until risen and a skewer inserted into the middle of the cakes comes out clean.
 Cool for 10 minutes in the tins before transferring to a rack to cool completely.
 If the cakes are domed, trim them flat.